 I'm doing some writing prompts which involve splitting the page into two columns and quickly listing where I feel 'Valued/Not Valued'.

 This can be a bit of a brutal and maybe painful exercise to do, but it really helps me to identify where I do and don't feel good.

 Recognising relationships whereI feel undervalued can be sad, and sometimes it's a hard thing to accept.
 Despite this, I think I would rather have the awareness of difficulty and be able to make changes, rather than continue blindly in an emotional dynamic which doesn't feel good for me.

 What I do with this new awareness is another question altogether, but either way I will try and respond gently rather than react impulsively.

 Even if it creates anxiety, letting go often ends up opening space for new things.

-If I stop giving my time and energy away in places where I don't feel nourished by what I get back, I can protect that energy and have higher reserves to give in abundance to things which do feel right, feel reciprocal and feel healthily balanced.
+If I stop giving my time and energy away in places where I don't feel nourished, I can protect that energy and have higher reserves to spend on things which feel right, reciprocal and healthily balanced.